-George Mason University's Counseling and Psychological Services (CAPS) provides free and confidential services to Mason students and the broader Mason community.
-The range of services offered includes
+George Mason University's Counseling and Psychological Services (CAPS) provides free and confidential services to Mason students.
+The range of services offered includes:

 - Individual and group counseling

 - Psychiatric services

+- Outreach events

-- Daily workshops
+- Skills-based workshops

-- Referral services
+- Psychological referral services

+- Peer educators

 - Consultation with faculty, staff, parents, and friends

-All students enrolled in classes at Mason are eligible for an initial consultation with our office.
-During the consultation, we will discuss your concerns and review options for support.
+All students enrolled in classes at Mason are eligible for services.
+During the the initial check-in appointment, the counselor will speak with you briefly to obtain information on your current mental health needs and determine next steps for your care.
 Students are referred to services based on their concerns to help promote psychological health and academic success.

-Students may use CAPS services to address a variety of concerns, including managing anxiety, depression, grief, and/or anger; personal, family, and relationship concerns; traumatic experiences; difficulty with alcohol, other substances, or food; sexual identity; race/ethnicity, culture, and diversity; and attaining educational and academic goals.
+Students may use CAPS to address a variety of concerns, including managing anxiety, depression, grief, and/or anger; personal, family, and relationship concerns; traumatic experiences; difficulty with alcohol, other substances, or food; sexual identity; race/ethnicity, culture, and diversity; and attaining educational and academic goals.

-CAPS services are provided by a staff of professional clinical psychologists, counselors, and psychiatric providers.
+Services are provided by a staff of professional clinical psychologists, counselors, social workers, doctoral-level trainees, and psychiatric providers.
 For students who need more intensive services, we offer referrals to community-based providers and facilitate successful connections with these resources.

 In addition to working directly with students, CAPS provides consultation to faculty, staff, parents, and friends who may be concerned about another student.
 By speaking with an on-call clinician, individuals can gain information and support about how they might approach and address issues with the student of concern.
+Refer to the Student Support and Advocacy Center section in this guide (page 36) for information on how to make a referral for students of concern.

-SUB I, Suite 3129 2 703-993-2380
+SUB I, Suite 3129 703-993-2380